Pain in the elbow is usually a result of tendinitis, but other causes include bursitis, arthritis, and trauma.

 Median Nerve Injury

-Injuries to the median nerve at the elbow are either due to a lesion caused by a traumatic injury, or an entrapment which usually develops more gradually.
-Symptoms involve tingling, numbness or weakness into the hand, thumb, index, and middle fingers.
+Injuries to the median nerve at the elbow are either due to a lesion caused by a traumatic injury or entrapment that usually develops more gradually.
+Symptoms involve tingling, numbness, or weakness in the hand, thumb, index, and middle fingers.

-Forearm splints is similar to shin splints in the lower leg, although far less common.
+Forearm splints are similar to shin splints in the lower leg, although far less common.
 It occurs in those who repetitively use their wrist, contracting the forearm muscles.

 Cubital Tunnel Syndrome

-Cubital tunnel syndrome in an entrapment of the ulnar nerve on the inside of the elbow.
+Cubital tunnel syndrome is the entrapment of the ulnar nerve on the inside of the elbow.
 This is similar to ulnar nerve injuries, although it always develops gradually, not from an acute injury.